SDG Consultant Co-authors North Star Playbook

 Jason: This might sound counterintuitive, but I hope that people realize the North Star Framework isn’t about prescribing a single particular methodology.
 Instead, I hope people learn more about the importance of reflective conversations within teams, about inspecting and measuring the value of your work, and about meaningful collaboration in pursuit of a goal.

-What’s is your favorite recent book you’ve recently read?
+Alex: What’s is your favorite book you’ve recently read?

 Jason: The best product development book I’ve recently read is Escaping the Build Trap, by Melissa Perri.
 My favorite recent novel is The Overstory, by the great Richard Powers.
 My favorite book of all time, if it’s possible to have just one, is Moby Dick.
 That novel contains the great themes of the universe, bound up in a seafaring adventure.
 But that’s a discussion for another day.